A Digital Showcase of New and Upcoming Indian Writing

 It does not matter if you have never published anything before or whether you have had 22 rejections for that one short story that you believe needs to be out there.
 What we care about is your writing and your perspective on our issue’s theme.

 Inskpire does not charge a reading fee to read your work and unfortunately, we do not pay for accepted pieces, at the moment.

 Inkspire is published four times a year.

-Submissions for the next quarter are now open and will close on February 29th, 2020.
+Submissions for the next issue are now open and will close on June 2nd, 2020.

 Please go through the submission guidelines in detail before you send your piece in.

 Can I send in stories written in regional languages?